AlessioSal98/RobotProgrammingProject/README.md

 * Command: source devel/setup.bash
 * Command: rosrun nodes_package sender (rosrun nodes_package receiver for the receiver node)

-# How to use the nodes
+# Description of the nodes
 ## Receiver node
 The receiver node is the simplest of the two developed nodes as it works as a read only interface that constantly prints the position of the robot end effector in terms of 3D coordinates.
 The main function instantiates a ROS subsriber object that subscribes to the */gazebo/link_states* topic.